skip to main content

 Laurie Itkin

 Laurie Itkin is a financial advisor, wealth manager, and certified divorce financial analyst.
 She is also the author of the Amazon best-seller, Every Woman Should Know Her Options: Invest Your Way to Financial Empowerment.
-As a wealth manager at Coastwise Capital Group, Itkin manages the investments of clients' brokerage, trust, and retirement accounts.
 Through her financial consulting company, The Options Lady, she provides divorce-related financial planning and analysis to individuals and couples throughout all stages of the divorce process.

 Cliff Robb